 Must-see places on a day trip to Riga

 One of the reasons Riga is Riga is because it is always reinventing itself.
-While you can visit some capital cities and feel you have seen it all in a day or two, Riga has more to it than the casual visitor will ever know!
+While you can visit some capital cities and feel you have seen it all in a day or two, Riga sightseeing and attractions offer more than a 1-day itinerary can show!

 Riga is definitely a place to discover.
 Find out the top attractions and things to do in Riga below.